Rainymood/rainymood.github.io/_posts/2016-07-24-sublime-scrape.markdown

 categories: jekyll update
 ---

-I don't listen to radio often, but when I do, it's on sublime.fm.
-Sublime.fm plays a lot of jazzy funky music which is great to groove out to once in a while.
+I don't listen to radio often, but when I do, it's on [sublime.fm](http://sublime.fm/).
+Sublime.fm describes itself as 'fresh jazzy sounds' and it basically plays a lot of jazzy funky music which is great to groove out to once in a while.
 About a week ago I asked my girlfriend what song was playing and she told me to check the site which shows the song that is playing.

 I suddenly found myself wanting more, and wanting to figure out a way to get to